isaac-sim/IsaacLab/docs/source/features/actuators.rst

 The actuator models by themselves are computational blocks that take as inputs the desired joint commands and output the the joint commands to apply into the simulator.
 They do not contain any knowledge about the joints they are acting on themselves.
-These are handled by the :class:`omni.isaac.orbit.assets.Articulation` class, which wraps around the physics engine's articulation class.
+These are handled by the :class:`omni.isaac.lab.assets.Articulation` class, which wraps around the physics engine's articulation class.

 Actuator are collected as a set of actuated joints on an articulation that are using the same actuator model.